 Exam Tip: Gotchas

-- Federal covered ≠ exempt under Section 402.
+- Federal covered is not the same as USA-exempt.
 A federal covered security is preempted by federal law from state registration, but the state can still require notice filings and fees.
-An exempt security under Section 402 is exempt under the USA itself.
+An exempt security under the USA's exempt-securities provisions is exempt under the USA itself.

 Notice Filing Requirements